Marian B. Tasco

-Marian B. Tasco is an American politician who served on the Philadelphia City Council.
+Marian Benton Tasco (born November 26, 1937) is an American politician who served on the Philadelphia City Council.
 A member of the Democratic Party, Tasco represented Philadelphia's ninth district for twenty-eight years.

 Early life and education

+Tasco was born on November 26, 1937.
 A native of Greensboro, North Carolina, Tasco graduated from James B. Dudley High School in 1956.
 She studied at Bennett College under a scholarship, but was forced to drop out after a few years as she could not pay tuition.
 She moved to live with her mother in Pennsylvania, married, and had a son, and in 1959 became a clerk for the Philadelphia Police Department.
 While later working for the Philadelphia Museum of Art, she took night classes at Temple University and obtained a degree in business education in 1965.
 In 1969, Tasco moved from West Philadelphia to the Mount Airy neighborhood in Northwest Philadelphia.

 Political career

 Tasco became active in city politics in the 1970s.
 From 1970 to 1976, she worked for the Philadelphia Urban Affairs Coalition and worked with political leaders including coalition director Charles W. Bowser and State Representative William H. Gray III.
 In 1975, she worked for Bowser's campaign for Philadelphia mayor.
 In 1983, she was elected to the Philadelphia City Commissioners, which administers the city's elections, as its first African-American commissioner.
 Around this time, she ran for the 50th Ward Democratic Committee.
 As a city commissioner, Tasco set policy and led voter registration and education programs in city schools.
 By the end of her term, she was convinced the office was obsolete and has publicly expressed these concerns through the rest of her career.

 Four years later in 1987, Tasco was elected to her seat on the Philadelphia City Council, defeating two other challengers in the Democratic primary, after incumbent Democratic councilman John F. White Jr. resigned from the council earlier in the year.
 Upon election to the council, she assumed leadership of the 50th Ward Democratic Committee, a position she holds as of 2018.
 In the 1980s, Tasco additionally helped prepare women to run for office and worked as a consultant and trainer for the YWCA.
 In 1989, she established the Black Women's Leadership Council with Emma C. Chappell and fellow city councilmember Augusta Clark, among others.